-The rise and fall of Spike TV is a tragic, sordid tale.
+The rise and fall of Spike TV is a tragic tale.
 Now rebranded as the Paramount Network, Spike had a 15-year run that produced some pretty great programming, but that wasn't enough to stop the channel from going the way of G4.

-Spike TV's downfall can be attributed to its niche branding and aggressive public image.
-Executives wanted you to know that they ran a network for bros, by bros.
-While this was well received in 2003, the pitch isn't exactly attractive in an era when violent masculinity is often viewed as regressive.
+Spike TV's downfall can be attributed to its niche branding and public image.
+Executives wanted you to know that they ran a network that was very male-dominated.
+While this was well-received in 2003, the pitch isn't exactly attractive in an era when masculinity is often viewed as regressive.
 It doesn't help that, in its later years, the network was forced to directly compete with more modern channels like Viceland.
 At the start, Spike TV was touted as "the first network for men" by founder Albie Hecht.
-Given what happened to Spike TV in the decade and a half that followed, it's safe to assume that the channel can also be referred to as "the last network exclusively aimed at men."
+Given what happened to Spike TV in the decade and a half that followed, it's safe to assume that the channel can also be referred to as the last of its kind.

 Even before Spike TV officially launched in August 2003, the channel was embroiled in controversy.
 In June of that year, filmmaker Spike Lee sued the network for allegedly capitalizing on his image.
 According to Lee, the network's name implied that he was in some way affiliated with them.
 After a sizable settlement, the filmmaker changed his perspective, and claimed that he didn't think Spike TV was purposefully attempting to profit off his name.
 The settlement worked out well for both parties, as Lee signed up to work on future projects for MTV Networks in the process.

 Even so, the lawsuit delayed the official launch of the channel by eight weeks, as it was originally scheduled to premiere in mid-June.
 This delay cost the network millions of dollars in lost revenue and rebranding expenses.
 Luckily, the very public legal battle offered quite a bit of publicity for both parties.